 Years 7 & 8 are the senior years at St Michael’s, and our senior pupils assume leadership and mentor roles.
-As prefects, House leaders, servers and readers in chapel and assemblies, and buddies the playground, they are aware of their responsibilities as good role models.
+As House leaders, servers and readers in chapel and assemblies, and buddies the playground, they are aware of their responsibilities as good citizens and role models.

-In the classroom, the timetable is clearly defined, as several teachers deliver the programme.
-Pupils continue to build on their foundations in English and Mathematics, with increasing expectations in Science, History, Geography, RE, Spanish, Art and Music.
-The senior class enjoys Technology, too, travelling off-site each week for lessons including sewing, home economics and hard materials.
+In the classroom, the timetable is clearly defined, as several teachers deliver the senior programme.
+Pupils continue to build on their foundations in English and Mathematics, with increasing expectations in Science, History & Geography, Languages – Spanish and Latin, Art, Music and RE.

 The underlying focus in the senior years is preparation for secondary school.
-Adapting to different teachers’ teaching styles, understanding subject demands and expectations, and managing and meeting homework deadlines are all learned in a safe and supported environment.
-Competitions such as ICAS, the Otago Problem Challenge and Australian Maths offer popular practice ahead of secondary school placement tests.
-The senior Science Exhibition is long-term research project, which can lead to the Canterbury Science Fair.
+Adapting to different teachers’ teaching styles, understanding subject demands and expectations, managing and meeting homework deadlines are all learned in a safe and supported environment.
+School exams and external competitions such as the Otago Problem Challenge and Australian Maths offer invaluable practice ahead of secondary school placement tests.
+The senior Science Exhibition is long-term research project, which can lead to representation at the Canterbury- Westland Schools’ Science & Technology Fair.

-Many Year 7 & 8 pupils continue with their itinerant Music or Speech & Drama lessons, and some pick up a second instrument, as their time permits.
-The senior pupils lead Friday afternoon sport by example, and several will represent the school at the various Independent Zone and Canterbury events during the year.
+Many pupils in Years 7 & 8 continue with their itinerant Music or Speech & Drama lessons, and some pick up a second instrument, as their time permits.
+The senior musicians take important leadership and organisational roles in the choirs and instrumental groups.